List of Invicta FC events: Invicta FC 58: Ducote vs. Ostroverkhova

+Results

+Invicta FC 57: Ferreira vs. Romero

+Invicta FC 57: Ferreira vs. Romero was a mixed martial event headlined by Elisandra Ferreira vs. Andressa Romero for the vacant Invicta FC Atomweight Championship.
+A bout between Violeta Mendoza and Meghan Penning was announced, but Mendoza was replaced by Fernanda Orellana.
+DeAnna Bennett vs. Liz Tracy was featured on the event as the 500th bout in Invicta's history.

+Results

+Invicta FC 56: Maia vs. Cantuária

+Invicta FC 56: Maia vs. Cantuária was a mixed martial events headlined by Jennifer Maia returning to Invicta to face Mayra Cantuária.
+Kelly Ottoni was scheduled to fight Riley Martinez but Martinez was replaced by Jackie Cataline.
+Ashley Barrett was scheduled to fight Amber Medina, but Medina was replaced by Tatiana Salazar on the weekend before the event.

+Results

+Invicta FC 55: Bernardo vs. Rubin

+Invicta FC 55: Bernardo vs. Rubin was a mixed martial arts event headlined by Talita Bernardo defending her bantamweight championship against Olga Rubin.
+This was the first Invicta FC event to air on CBS Sports Network.

+Results

+Invicta FC 54: McCormack vs. Wójcik

+Invicta FC 54: McCormack vs. Wójcik was a mixed martial arts event headlined by Danni McCormack defending her strawweight championship against Karolina Wójcik.
+Valesca Machado was scheduled to fight Isis Verbeek, but Verbeek was replaced 2 weeks before the event by Kalindra Faria.
+On the night of the event, the fight between Machado and Faria was cancelled.

+Results

 Invicta FC 53: DeCoursey vs. Dos Santos

-Invicta FC 53: DeCoursey vs. Dos Santos is an upcoming mixed martial arts event scheduled to be headlined by Jillian DeCoursey defending her atomweight championship against Rayanne Dos Santos.
+Invicta FC 53: DeCoursey vs. Dos Santos was a mixed martial arts event headlined by Jillian DeCoursey defending her atomweight championship against Rayanne dos Santos.
+A fight between Natalie Salcedo and Dayane Cristine was announced but removed before the event.

-Card
+Results

 Invicta FC 52: Machado vs. McCormack

 Invicta FC 52: Machado vs. McCormack was a mixed martial arts event headlined by Valesca Machado defending her strawweight championship against Danni McCormack.
 Montserrat Rendon was scheduled to fight Alexa Conners, but Conners was forced to withdraw and was replaced by Maria Favela.
 Favela later withdrew from the fight and the bout was removed from the card.
 Ramona Pascual was scheduled to fight Amber Leibrock but Leibrock withdrew after signing with PFL and was replaced by Kaylee Vos.
 However, Pascual was then unable to compete and the bout was removed from the card.

 Results

 Invicta FC 51: Tennant vs. Bernardo

 Invicta FC 51: Tennant vs. Bernardo was a mixed martial arts event headlined by Taneisha Tennant defending her bantamweight championship against Talita Bernardo.
 The co-main event will see Kristina Williams and Ketlen Souza face off for the vacant flyweight championship.
 The night before the event, the fight between Tanya Nijjar and Sayury Canon was removed from the card after Nijar missed weight.
 Serena DeJesus came in at 137.3 pounds, 1.3 pounds over the limit and was fined 25% of her purse which went to Rubin.